stephenry/ccm/README.md

 model, as seen in libraries such as SystemC or languages such as Verilog.
-Although the DTE approach results in a more accurate model, as it more closely models the notion of time between agents, it requires a more detailed understanding of the system, beyond that which was available within the context of this work.
+Although the DTE approach results in a more accurate model, as it more closely models the notion of time between agents, it requires a more detailed understanding of the system (from a micro-architectural perspective), beyond that which was available within the context of this work.

 # Useage